NCEAS/eml/docs/eml-semantic-annotation-primer.md

 ### Organization of this document

 The purpose of this primer is to provide an introduction to how semantic annotations are structured in EML documents.
 It is expected that the readers is already familiar with the EML schema.
-The central text of the primer ([Semantic Annotations in EML 2.2.0](#sa-eml22)) should provide all the information needed to create annotations in EML, with addtional details in a [Glossary:](#glossary), list of [Vocabularies and repositories used in examples:](#external-vocabularies) and [Frequently asked questions:](#FAQ).
+The central text of the primer ([Semantic Annotations in EML 2.2.0](#sa-eml22)) should provide all the information needed to create annotations in EML, with addtional details in a [Glossary](#glossary), list of [Vocabularies and repositories used in examples](#external-vocabularies) and [Frequently asked questions](#FAQ).
 Longer explanations of some concepts are in the [Appendix](#appendix).

 ### Other Conventions and Terminology

 - Use of the terms "*required*" or "*must*": this feature is a *requirement* of EML 2.2
-- Use of the term "*should*": this feature is not required by EML 2.2 schema but is a recommended or emerging best practice.
+- Use of the term "*should*": this feature is not required by the EML 2.2 schema but is a recommended or emerging best practice.
 It is not checked by the EML schema or parser, but could be checked or confirmed by an external system.

 <a name="sa-eml22"></a>